 If you have run a survey in the last 15 years that investigates individual adaptation motivation and are open to working with us on comparing findings in our datasets across countries (or over time in the same country) we want to hear from you!
 Our idea is to compile comparable survey data on private climate adaptation/private flood mitigation behavior from as many unique countries as possible.

 With this project we guarantee both data privacy and that your data will only be used in this cross-country and/or over time comparison project.
 We understand many of you have unique time constraints and thus, aside from your data contribution you can determine your own involvement to the degree you’d like.
 We believe that with the uniqueness of the combined data-set we can jointly pursue a scientific publication in a high impact journal.
-Ideally this endeavor will provide insights for the design of policies aimed at climate change adaptation and improve socio-economic resilience against flooding.
+Ideally this endeavor will provide insights for the design of policies aimed at climate change adaptation and improving socio-economic resilience against flooding.

 If you have any questions or would like to express your interest, please send me, Brayton Noll, an email at email@example.com.
 Once we have garnered sufficient interest to move the project forward, I will email out a short google survey to determine the commonalities across our data sets and we can move forward from there.
 I thank you for your time and look forward to hearing from you!